Immigration & Visas, Living, Working

 Hi James,

-If you are the foreign spouse of a Mexican National, you must first apply for Temporary Residency and then after 2 years you can apply for Permanent Residency.
+If you are the foreign spouse of a Mexican National, you must first apply for Temporary Residency in Mexico and then after 2 years you can apply to exchange that for Permanent Residency.

 Hi, can you tell me whether the “foreign spouse of a Mexican National” also includes Civil Partnerships?